 - Look for: Detailed observations you can picture.

-“The Wi-Fi worked well for Zoom calls in the lobby but dropped in Room 405” tells you something concrete.
-So does praise like, “Breakfast included fresh pastries and a made-to-order omelet station.”
-Specifics help you decide whether an issue—or perk—actually affects your trip.
+The Wi-Fi worked well for Zoom calls in the lobby but dropped in Room 405, that tells you something concrete.
+Same with praise like, “Breakfast included fresh pastries and a made-to-order omelet station.”
+Specifics matter.
+They’re what let you figure out if an issue (or a perk) will actually change your trip.

 (Pro tip: Detailed negative reviews are often more trustworthy than glowing one-liners.)